 While Vestey's company was prepared to hand the land over, opposition to this unusual and new idea was very strong.

-The strike went on for 9 years until Prime Minister Gough Whitlam visited the site of the strike and made history with a symbolic gesture.
+The strike went on for nine years until Prime Minister Gough Whitlam visited the site of the strike and made history with a symbolic gesture.

 Map: The location of Wave Hill Station at Wattie Creek in the Northern Territory.
 Today Wave Hill is the area of the remote twin communities of Kalkaringi (also spelt Kalkarindji) and Daguragu (upper Victoria River region, NT).
-It’s about 9 hours south of Darwin.
+It's about 9 hours (or 780 kms) south of Darwin.

 16 August 1975 – Wattie Creek becomes Aboriginal land